 Head west to award winning St Brelade’s Bay on the south coast and enjoy a light bite on the terrace at the Crab Shack overlooking the beach.

 “No weekend in Jersey is complete without a visit to the beautiful award-winning St. Brelade's Bay”

-Lydia, our Marketing Manager
+Eva, our Reservations Manager